Database Migration Tools: Flyway, Liquibase, Prisma Migrate, Drizzle Kit, and golang-migrate

 - Shadow database required for

-Drizzle Kit: SQL Control with TypeScript Safety
+Drizzle Kit: SQL Control with TypeScript Types

 // src/db/schema.ts